Drzewica Formation: Sedimentological evolution

-Śmiłów outcrop

 There are several Types off Seashore Stratification seen on the Drzewica Formation.
-Starting with the post-Spinatum regression derived shore prograding cycle, where the nearshore deposits show detailed Hummocky cross-stratification, at the time are covered by thin beach-welded facies showing irregular “massive” bedding and numerous Plant roots penetrating down from the undulated bounding surface.
-Superimposed are fine grained, very well sorted Sandstones with giant tabular Cross-bedding set interpreted as beach (Backshore depositional subsystem) Eolian Dune with complete Plant remains buried in the wind-transported Sand (Mostly, Herbaceous-Built Plants).
+Starting with the post-Spinatum regression derived shore prograding cycle, where the nearshore deposits show detailed Hummocky cross-stratification, at the time are covered by thin beach-welded facies showing irregular "massive" bedding and numerous Plant roots penetrating down from the undulated bounding surface.
+Superimposed are fine grained, very well sorted sandstones with giant tabular Cross-bedding set interpreted as beach (Backshore depositional subsystem) Eolian Dune with complete Plant remains buried in the wind-transported Sand (Mostly, Herbaceous-Built Plants).
 The Direction of the Wind sedimentation is clearly visible on these deposits, where the stratification of the sand is well oriented.
 Those deposits are abundant on the Antecki quarry.
-The most related to the shores, probably barrier-Lagoon and Delta depositional systems are clearly visible on the Smilów Quarry, where the exposure shows different lithofacies and strata, including fine-grained, white and light-grey Sandstones with Hummocky cross-stratification, with a series of tabular and trough Cross-bedding sets, probably related to nearmarine depositional subsystem.
-A more fine-medium-grained, grey to brownish sandstones also with flat-tabular-horizontal bedding with abundant drifted Plant Fossils and plant remains in situ is considered to be part of a clear foreshoreb–arrier–Eolian depositional subsystem, probably related to a series of Dune fields, related to the Sea Barriers.
+The most related to the shores, probably barrier-Lagoon and Delta depositional systems are clearly visible on the Smilów Quarry, where the exposure shows different lithofacies and strata, including fine-grained, white and light-grey sandstones with Hummocky cross-stratification, with a series of tabular and trough Cross-bedding sets, probably related to near marine depositional subsystem.
+A more fine-medium-grained, grey to brownish sandstones also with flat-tabular-horizontal bedding with abundant drifted Plant Fossils and plant remains in situ is considered to be part of a clear foreshore barrier–Eolian depositional subsystem, probably related to a series of Dune fields, related to the Sea Barriers.
 Kaolinized grey Mudstones with abundant Dispersed plant roots are related to more lagoonal depositional subsystems.
-The slightly smaller and fine built, brownish and yellow Sandstones that show details Cross-bedding are related to a more alluvial deposition, probably from the influence of a local Channel.
-On the Main Smilów Quarry the dominant shoreface depositional subsystem show detailed marks of clear Palaeocurrent directions, dispersed trough Cross-bedding inclinations that point to the West.
+The slightly smaller and fine built, brownish and yellow sandstones that show details Cross-bedding are related to a more alluvial deposition, probably from the influence of a local Channel.
+On the Main Smilów Quarry the dominant shore face depositional subsystem show detailed marks of clear Palaeocurrent directions, dispersed trough Cross-bedding inclinations that point to the West.
 There have been measurements of the Wave-formed ripple that approximately reflects a shoreline orientation.
 Thanks to the wave ripple crests orientation and the orientation of fossil tree logs it was indicated an inclination of the inclined tabular Foreset bed continuing across the whole outcrop.
 These Foreset bed show a more pronounced inclination thanks to seaward-dipping Clinoforms, what reflects the original inclination of a barrier slope, with the sum of palaeocurrent pointing to south-west.

 Economic Resources

-Storage

 Zaosie Anticline-Jeżów Anticline are two of the three structures selected as having the best conditions for geological CO_{2} storage in the Bełchatów region, with several wells drilled.
 Both the structures are characterized by similar geological feature and petrophysical parameters of rocks, being potential reservoirs.
 Significant thickness, good reservoir properties and proper depth give sufficient grounds to select the Lower Jurassic sandstone levels of the Drzewica Formation.